Phormia regina: Myiasis

 P. regina larvae have been shown to be an important organism in myiasis of both humans and animals, particularly in the southern region of the United States.
-Often in a myiatic infection where P. regina larvae are found, they are the only species involved; however, they have also been found to be present in a wound with Cochliomyia americana as well.
+Often in a myiatic infection where P. regina larvae are found, they are the only species involved; however, they had been found to be present in a wound with Cochliomyia hominivorax (formerly C. americana) as well.

 Forensic importance

 P. regina is a very important species in medico-criminal entomology, an area in forensic entomology which uses entomologists to aid with arthropod evidence in criminal investigations.
 This aspect of forensic science stresses using arthropod evidence in solving crimes, often of a violent nature, through two ideal approaches to estimate post mortem interval (PMI).
 The first approach accounts for the general succession of arthropod communities, and the second considers environmental influences on the development of arthropods.
 With knowledge of the regional insect fauna and times of carrion colonization, the insect gathering associated with the remains can be analyzed to determine a window of time in which death took place.
 PMI is a critical aspect of criminal investigations following recovery of a corpse.
-PMI relies on an entomologist’s ability to correlate the species or stage of development of arthropods, in this case P. regina, to an approximation of the elapsed period between a person's death and the discovery of his/her body.
+PMI relies on an entomologist's ability to correlate the species or stage of development of arthropods, in this case P. regina, to an approximation of the elapsed period between a person's death and the discovery of his/her body.

 Blow flies are usually the first insects to colonize a body, frequently within minutes after death.
 P. regina adults and larvae are attracted to the body because, during decomposition, the remains go through rapid physical, biological, and chemical changes.
 If a corpse is found, the presence of Dipteran larvae may be used to suggest PMI by estimating the time it would have taken for eggs to have been deposited and larvae to have developed to the stage they were collected, while taking into account environmental factors.
 Blow flies will lay their eggs on the corpse, usually in a wound, if present, or in any of the natural orifices, and the maggot age can give a date of death accurate to a day or less, and is used in the first few weeks after death.